Charged rotating Casimir wormholes: The metric and the Stress-Energy Tensor

 To incorporate rotations, we utilize the Killing vectors $\xi_{t}^{\alpha}=\delta_{t}^{\alpha}$ and $\xi_{\varphi}^{\alpha}=\delta_{\varphi}^{\alpha}\,$.
 Based on the reasoning in \cite{GaT24}, $u^{\mu}$ can be expressed as

 where

-is the proper velocity of the matter with respect to a zero angular momentum observer (ZAMO).
+is the proper velocity of the matter with respect to a ZAMO.
+The ZAMO frame plays a central role in the physical interpretation of the rotating wormhole geometry.
+Observers in this frame have vanishing angular momentum with respect to infinity and are locally non-rotating, effectively absorbing the frame-dragging effects induced by the rotating spacetime.
+As a result, the angular velocity measured in this frame corresponds to the locally inertial rotation of spacetime itself.
+In the present model, adopting the ZAMO frame significantly simplifies the Einstein field equations and provides a natural setting in which the rotating solution consistently reduces to the static charged Casimir wormhole when the angular velocity vanishes.
 The angular velocity $\Omega_0$ measured by a distant observer is given by $ \Omega_{0}= u^{\varphi}/u^{t} $.
 Using the above information, the components of the total SET in the rotational frame can be expressed as

 with

 The thermal parameters $\tau_{\rho}(r)\,$, $\tau_{\rm r}(r)$ and $\tau_{\rm t}(r)\,$, along with the rotation parameter $\Omega(r,{\theta})\,$, have to be determined.